leolanese/dev.to.leolanese/README.md

 Juniors or Seniors will be experimenting and working under stress, and this is normal.
 It especially hard to reach the best result of a problem under these situations, but remember always be positive and don't worry about asking for help.
 Sometimes a new couple of eyes could see the problem from a different point-of-view, and maybe the result it was always there but hidden from our eyes.

-It is inevitable we in one way or other needs to handle the pressure and stress.Handle individual conflicts within the teamWe work with people, still do, we seeing each other every day for several hours.
+It is inevitable we in one way or other needs to handle the pressure and stress.

+---
+### Handle conflicts

+We work with people, still do, we seeing each other every day for several hours.
 IF we have an issue, this issue across time can grow and becomes a real problem.We need to deal with it and mitigate team members technical and personal matters.

 Conflict is not necessarily a bad thing.
 Healthy and constructive conflict is a component of high-functioning teams when we encourage each other to move out of the comfortable zone.Based on my experience, the approach must be neutral so do not take aside.
 We need to deal with the situation immediately, remain positive and contain the situation if the situation escalates, take a break and wait for emotions to calm down and not letting conflict get personal.
 Then we need to listen carefully to the different parts, identify points of agreement and disagreement, prioritize the areas of conflict and create a plan of action where both parts agreed to follow and move forward together.